-However, globalization will have dramatic impact on the ‘pool’ from which we hire.
+However, globalization will have a dramatic impact on the ‘pool’ from which we hire.
 Globalisation will eventually make one big employment pool, instead of the current geographically fractured marketplace.

 Freelancing platforms such as Upwork and Freelancer offer new approaches to short-term and project-based employment.
-But this isn’t a substitute for ‘real employment’ in a traditional sense, and generally the short-term nature, and ‘free-for-all’ market means that some (both supplier and consumer) walk away disappointed from their experience.
+But this isn’t a substitute for ‘real employment’ in a traditional sense, and generally, the short-term nature and ‘free-for-all’ market means that some (both supplier and consumer) walk away disappointed from their experience.
 These platforms have demonstrated that freelancing is a useful tool, suitable for startups on a budget and one-off projects, but users often find that the process is fraught with trial and error, and cannot be scaled.